gunthersantos/Movies_Browser/README.md

 # Movie Browser Application 🎬

 ## Project Overview
-This project is a **Movie Browser Application** developed for the **Rapid Application Development** course.
+This project is a **Movie Browser Application** developed for the **Rapid Application Development course from Bow Valley College **
 The application allows users to:

-- Search for movies.
+Search for movies.

-- View detailed information about selected movies.
+View detailed information about selected movies.

-- Manage a personalized watchlist.
+Manage a personalized watchlist.

+Add movies to a favorites list.

+Toggle between light and dark mode for improved accessibility.

-The project integrates with the **OMDb API** to fetch real-time movie data and provides a user-friendly interface built with Windows Forms in **C#**.
+The project integrates with the OMDb API to fetch real-time movie data and provides a user-friendly interface built with Windows Forms in C#.

 ---